Missing Puzzle Pieces in the Performance Landscape of the Quantum Approximate Optimization Algorithm: Tree QAOA results

 There is a sharp transition in the achieved approximation ratios for both problems when $h/d>1$.
 This transition is due to the fact that the trivial regime is entered where all spins simply anti-align with $h$, leading to a diamagnetic state that represents an empty set and that cuts no edges.
 As QAOA capures this behavior more accurately with increasing $p$, this transition gets also sharper with increasing $p$.
 This can be seen from Fig.~\ref{fig:fixed_d_performance}, where $d=6$ is fixed, and $p$ increased.

-For the MIS case, the performance disappears when $h$ falls below some threshold value if $d$ is large enough.
+For the MIS case, the performance vanishes when $h$ falls below some threshold value if $d$ is large enough.
 From Figs.~\ref{fig:p1_performance}{(B)} and \ref{fig:fixed_d_performance}{(B)}, it can be seen that this happens when $d=6$ for $p=1$.
 Increasing $h$ towards $d-2$ resolves this behavior, but notice that also increasing $p$ helps to resolve this behavior.
 For $d=6$, taking $p=2$ seems already sufficient [see Fig.~\ref{fig:fixed_d_performance}{(B)}].

-As expected from the problem definition in Sec.~\ref{sec:model}, the MIS approximation ratio reaches a peak when $h$ is around $d$, corresponding to a positive independence constraint.
+As expected from the problem definition in Sec.~\ref{sec:model}, the MIS approximation ratio reaches a peak when $h$ is around $d$, marking the critical regime of the Ising model Eq.~\eqref{eq:H_Ising} and corresponding to a positive independence constraint.
 Interestingly, however, for small $p$ the maximal performance seems to be reached when $h\lesssim d-2$ corresponding to an independence constraint $\lambda \lesssim 1$.
-This indicates that the QAOA is broadly centred around low-energy states for $p=1$.
-Therefore, it is not a requirement that $h$ is chosen in such a way that the ground state of Eq.~\eqref{eq:H_Ising} corresponds to the maximum independent set.
+This indicates that for QAOA with small $p$, it is not a requirement that $h$ is chosen in such a way that the ground state of Eq.~\eqref{eq:H_Ising} corresponds to the maximum independent set.
 However, when $p$ is increased and when therefore the energy distribution of QAOA shifts towards lower energies, the peak in optimal performance shifts towards a field that corresponds to an independence constraint $\lambda > 1$.
 This behavior can be seen in Fig.~\ref{fig:fixed_d_performance}{(B)}, where the boundaries of the region with independence constraint $\lambda > 1$ are indicated by the two dashed lines.